Public Health Notice: Outbreak of Salmonella infections linked to dog food and treats

 At a glance

+Do not feed your dog, sell or distribute recalled Puppy Love and Puppy World brand dog treats.
+For details on recalled products, please consult the Recalls and Safety Alerts website.

-To prevent illness, individuals are advised to practice good hand hygiene and frequent handwashing after contact with dogs, their food, treats and their waste.
+Always practice good hand hygiene and frequent handwashing after contact with dogs, their food and treats.

 |